pydio/pydio-doc-howto/1_debian_ubuntu_install.md

-_Although configuring Pydio Cells for [a simple test](./quick-start) on a Debian-like server is straight-forward, this guide gathers stronly-opinated choices and best practices to guide you through the steps required to prepare a server that is production-ready and reasonnably secured._
+_This guide contains strongly opinionated choices and best practices.
+It will show you the steps required for a production-ready and reasonnably secured server.
+For a simple test on a Debian-like server, you can skim through [this page](./quick-start)

 **Usecase**

-Deploying a self-contained Pydio Cells instance on a web-facing Debian 10 server, exposed at `https://<your-fqdn>` using Let's Encrypt certificate.
+Deploy a self-contained Pydio Cells instance on a web-facing Debian 10 server, exposed at `https://<your-fqdn>` using a Let's Encrypt certificate.

 **Requirements**

 - **CPU/Memory**: 4GB RAM, 2 CPU
-- **Storage**: 100GB SSD hard drive: you may need more space to store more documents.
+- **Storage**: 100GB SSD hard drive
 - **Operating System**:
   - Debian (8, 9, 10), Ubuntu (16, 18, 20), Raspbian (Jessie or Stretch).
   - A user with sudo rights that can connect to the server via SSH (called `sysadmin` in this guide)